AddyLopez/shecodes-react-dictionary-app/README.md

 ## Project Previews

-Featuring fun, dynamic, data-driven mosaic backgrounds, definitions for multiple parts of speech with example sentences, detailed textual styling with keyword emphasis for multiple parts of speech, in-app phonetic audio samples, buttons to search for related terms (when available), and a playful photo gallery as a visual complement to the search term:
+Featuring fun and dynamic, data-driven mosaic backgrounds; definitions for multiple parts of speech with example sentences; detailed textual styling with smart keyword emphasis; in-app phonetic audio samples; buttons to search for related terms (when available); and a playful photo gallery as a visual complement to the search term:

 ![Screenshot preview of React Dictionary Application](src/preview/dictionary-app-preview-jellyfish-1.png)
 ![Screenshot preview of React Dictionary Application](src/preview/dictionary-app-preview-jellyfish-2.png)

+---

 ![Screenshot preview of React Dictionary Application](src/preview/dictionary-app-preview-stretch-1.png)
 ![Screenshot preview of React Dictionary Application](src/preview/dictionary-app-preview-stretch-2.png)